memmett/PyWENO/_sources/symbolic.txt

   >>> beta = pyweno.symbolic.jiang_shu_smoothness_coefficients(3)

-The return value *beta* is a NumPy array of SymPy objects, and is indexed according to ``beta[r,m,n]`` (see the reference documentation for details).
+The return value *beta* is a dictionary of SymPy objects, and is indexed according to ``beta[r,m,n]`` (see the reference documentation for details).